-4.1.
-Types of externalities
+4.1 Types of externalities

 In valuing the externalities of these different scenarios, we focus mainly on ground water loss, which takes account of blue and green water.
-We focus on the two water-related externalities mentioned by Rubio and Casino (2001); increased pumping costs and the loss of shallow wells that have dried up.
-It would also have been possible (as it has been observed elsewhere; see (Reddy, 2005)) to see some reduced agricultural production due to lower groundwater levels, however the reduction in water use is between historic and current scenario is too small to allow us to assume that there has actually been an actual reduction in the area that is under irrigation or yield levels.
+We focus on the two water-related externalities mentioned by Santiago and Begon (2001); increased pumping costs and the loss of shallow wells that have dried up.
+It would also have been possible (as it has been observed elsewhere; see Reddy 2005) to see some reduced agricultural production due to lower groundwater levels, however the reduction in water use is between historic and current scenario is too small to allow us to assume that there has actually been an actual reduction in the area that is under irrigation or yield levels.
 Hence this is not considered.

-4.2.
-Pumping cost externality
+4.2 Pumping cost externality

-The average farm growing barley for SABMiller is using a total of 13,797 m/y of water in irrigation (Table 4).
-Lifting 1 m of water by 1 m requires $9.534 \times 10^{-3}$ kWh (assuming a pumping efficiency of 30% and grid losses of 5%; see Nelson et al., 2009), so a drop of 1m of the groundwater table, would require 131.540 kWh extra electricity for pumping up this water.
-In 2013, domestic consumers were charged a maximum of 5.45 rupees/0.0908\$ per kWh in Rajasthan so that 131.540 kWh=\$11.94.
+The average farm growing barley for SABMiller is using a total of 13,797 m3/y of water in irrigation (table 4).
+Lifting 1m3 of water by 1m requires 9.53410-3 kWh (assuming a pumping efficiency of 30% and grid losses of 5%; see Nelson et al., 2009), so a drop of 1m of the groundwater table, would require 131.540 kWh extra electricity for pumping up this water.
+In 2013, domestic consumers were charged a maximum of 5.45 rupees/0.0908\$ per kWh in Rajasthan- so that 131.540 kWh = \$11.94.
 This annual cost is increasing year on year as the water table drops further.
 Data from the Rajasthan Groundwater Department (CGWB, 2007) show that groundwater levels are declining across Jaipur.
-The worst affected agricultural blocks have experienced a drop of 0.7 m/y in the period 1984-2006, 1.4 m/y in the period 2001-2006.
+The worst affected agricultural blocks have experienced a drop of 0.7m/y in the period 1984-2006, 1.4m/y in the period 1996-2006 and 2.2m/y in the period 2001-2006.
 In other words groundwater depletion is not just systemic; it is actually accelerating over time.
-If we assume that groundwater has to be pumped up from 40 m below the surface, then the total electricity costs of pumping amount to \$477.6/year/farm, or \$0.0346/m.
+If we assume that groundwater has to be pumped up from 40m below the surface, then the total electricity costs of pumping amount to \$477.6/year/farm, or \$0.0346/m3.
 However, electricity prices are subsidised in India By assuming that consumer prices are only 75% (IISD, 2012, p.
-13) of the real cost of production, we arrive at a real cost of \$ 0.0433/m of water pumped to the surface.
+13) of the real cost of production, we arrive at a real cost of \$0.0433/m3 of water pumped to the surface.

-4.3.
-Dried wells externality
+4.3 Dried wells externality